-- 31. Every authorized agency that was, immediately before the commencement of these regulations, an authorized agency under the provisions of the regulations repealed by regulation 32(b) (in this regulation referred to as "the repealed regulations") continues to be an authorized agency under and for the purposes of these regulations as if that authorized agency had been designated under regulation 26(1) for a period expiring 18 months after the commencement of these regulations, and- - (a) any document referring to a provision of the repealed regulations is to be read as referring to the corresponding provision of these regulations; and - (b) any directions, appointments and other acts lawfully made or done under a provision of the repealed regulations and in force immediately before the commencement of these regulations are to be taken to have been made or done under the corresponding provision of these regulations and continue to have effect accordingly.
+- 32. Every authorized agency that was, immediately before the commencement of these regulations, an authorized agency under the provisions of the regulations repealed by regulation 33(b) (in this regulation called the repealed regulations) continues to be an authorized agency under and for the purposes of these regulations as if that authorized agency had been designated under regulation 27(1) for the period expiring 18 months after the commencement of these regulations, and- - (a) any document referring to a provision of the repealed regulations is to be read as referring to the corresponding provision of these regulations; and - (b) any directions, appointments and other acts lawfully made or done under a provision of the repealed regulations and in force immediately before the commencement of these regulations are to be taken to have been made or done under the corresponding provision of these regulations and continue to have effect accordingly.

-Repeal of regulations
+Repeal and amendment of regulations

-32. The following regulations are repealed:
+33. (1) The following regulations are repealed:

-- (a) the Standards of Seaworthiness, Manning and Licencing of Vessel's Regulations, 1986, published by Government Notice No. R. 1025 of 30 May 1986, as amended by Government Notice No. R. 1028 of 18 June 1993; and - (b) the Regulations Regarding Ships or Small Vessels Used Solely for Sport or Recreation, published by Government Notice No. R. 2799 of 20 December 1985.
+- (a) the Standards of Seaworthiness, Manning and Licencing of Vessels Regulations, 1986, published by Government Notice No. R. 1025 of 30 May 1986, as amended by Government Notice No. R. 1028 of 18 June 1993; and - (b) the Regulations Regarding Ships or Small Vessels Used Solely for Sport or Recreation, 1985, published by Government Notice No. R. 2799 of 20 December 1985. - (2) Regulation 5 of the Merchant Shipping (Safe Manning) Regulations, 1999, published by Government Notice No. R. 1548 of 30 December 1999, as amended, is further amended by the substitution for paragraph (a) of subregulation (1) of the following paragraph: - "(a) employ as master of the ship a person who holds a valid Small Vessel Certificate of Competence issued under regulation 14 of the Merchant Shipping (Small Vessel Safety) Regulations, 2002, ; and".